 It’s no secret today’s youth live and die by social media.
 Perhaps you’ve noticed more of your youth defining their identity by how many Facebook likes, selfie comments, or Instagram followers they have.

-Regardless, it’s critical we, as Generation Z youth leaders, understand the social impacts of modern technology and how we can use social media not only in reaching the next generation, but teaching them boundaries through the question: “How can we better point people in the direction of God’s love?”
+Regardless, it’s critical we, as Generation Z youth leaders, understand the social impacts of modern technology and how we can use social media not only in reaching the next generation, but teaching them how to align priorities through the question: “How can I reach more people with the love of Christ?”

 2) Don’t take peoples’ prolonged absences personally

 For one thing, just because you’re a minister doesn’t mean you’re entitled to know every intimate detail of a person’s life.
-Furthermore, commitment can’t always be measured in attendance.
-The reality is life gets crazy and for some a breather from church can be of benefit.
+Furthermore, church commitment can’t always be measured in attendance.
+The reality is life gets crazy and for some, a breather from church can be of benefit.